yodaxtah/TexturePatch/README.md

 ## Roadmap

-In its current state, three packs have been created and applied successfully to textures on Windows.
-(These did not use filters.)
+In its current state, three packs have been created and applied successfully to textures on Windows, of which the last was cross-platform tested with Linux.
+(None of these tests included filters.)

 - Mysterious Dash HD Textures
 - Jak1 HD UI textures